-Allocate your Mandated Title 1 Parent Involvement Funds to support your Parent Involvement Program.
-Account(s) Description Allocation 51130, Teacher Presenter/ESP Extended Day \$ 617 .00 For Teacher presenter, ESP Extended Day, please remember to put money on the benefits line.
-Non-52130 Instructional pay rate applies.
-53405 Supplies \$ 0 .00 In addition to supplies for parent program, please use this account to also purchase books for parents only.
+Allocate your Mandated Title 1 Parent and Family Engagement Funds to support your Parent and Family Engagement Program.
+Account(s) Description Allocation 51130, Teacher Presenter/ESP Extended Day 581 .00 \$ 52130 For Teacher presenter, ESP Extended Day, please remember to put money on the benefits line.
+Non-Instructional pay rate applies.
+53405 .00 \$ 0 In addition to supplies for parent program, please use this account to also purchase books for parents only.
 Use this account for equipment with a per unit cost of less than \$500.
-53205 Refreshments \$ 205 .00 Allocation CAN NOT EXCEED 25% of the Parent Budget.
+53205 Refreshments \$ 193 .00 Allocation CAN NOT EXCEED 25% of the Parent Budget.
 Refreshments must be used for Title 1 PAC meetings, trainings and workshops.
 54125 Consultants \$ 0 .00 For Parent Training Only.
-Consultant must have a CPS vendor number and paid with a Purchase Order after service is rendered (NO CHECKS ARE ALLOWED) 54505 Admission and Registration Fees, Subscriptions and memberships \$ 0 .00 For Parents use only.
-54205 Travel \$ 0 .00 Buses for Parents use.
-Overnight Conference travel- schoolsmust follow the CPS Tracel Policy.
-The CPS Parent Overnight Travel Approval Form and Conference Travel Form must be completed.
-54565 Reimbursements 0 .00 \$ Allocation CAN NOT EXCEED 25% OF THE Parent Budget.
-All Parent Reimbursements related to Title 1 Parent Involvement must be paid from this account.
+Consultant must have a CPS vendor number and paid with a Purchase Order after service is rendered (NO CHECKS ARE ALLOWED) 54505 Admission and Registration Fees, Subscriptions and memberships \$ O .00 For Parents use only.
+54205</p₹ravel \$ 0 .00 Buses for Parents use.
+Overnight Conference travel- schools must follow the CPS Travel Policy.
+The

+>54565 Allocation CAN NOT EXCEED 25% OF THE Parent Budget.
+All Parent Reimbursements related to Title 1 parent and family engagement must be paid from this account.
 Receipts must be clear unaltered and itemized.
-School must keep all receipts.
-53510 Postage \$ 0 .00 Must be used for parent involvement programs only.
-53306 Software \$ 0 .00 Must be educational and for parent use only.
-55005 Furniture and Equipment \$ 0 .00 Must have a parent room or a secure place to keep furniture/equipment.
+School must keep all receipts. \$ 0 .00 53510 Postage Must be used for parent and family engagement programs only. \$ 0 .00 53306 Software Must be educational and for parent use only. \$ 0 .00 55005 Furniture and Equipment Must have a parent room or a secure place to keep furniture/equipment.
 Cannot be placed in the main office or where staff and students have access too.
-To by used only by parents.
+To by used only by parents. \$ 0 .00

-© 2017 - CPS CIWP
+© 2018 - CPS CIWP